9382/rbhop-gains-detection/README.md

 # rbhop-gains-detection
 A script used to examine bot replays in rbhop

-You need some sort of injector like Synapse X or Krnl.
-Literally just run the script (I recommend the gui one) and itll start scanning the bots automatically. itll also print some of the stats in F9 and save it to a log file (if you set it to)
+You need some sort of injector for this to work.
+Literally just run the script (I recommend the gui or live one) and itll start scanning the bots automatically. itll also print some of the stats in F9 and save it to a log file (if you set it to)

 The Live version is designed to work while spectating players, while the other 2 are designed for bots.
 Do note that the live version is a little more shaky than the bot version - thats just due to the nature of the fact im trynna sort live data, so just deal with what works